-Additionally, test for resiliency to see how the application behaves under abnormal conditions that occur intermittently.
+Additionally, test for resiliency to see how your app behaves under abnormal conditions that occur intermittently.
 For example, you can adopt the Chaos Monkey framework for chaos testing.
-Also, use throttling, circuit breakers, and retry mechanisms to implement a resilient web app.
+Also use throttling, circuit breakers, and retry mechanisms to implement a resilient app.

-Implement a defense-in-depth approach to secure the application lifecycle
+Implement a defense-in-depth approach to secure the app lifecycle

-A web application on the internet should be designed with sufficient security to guard against attacks by malicious entities.
-Review all your apps, client-side code, and third-party code to check for suspicious behavior.
-Use filtering rules and set up DDoS protection by using OCI Web Application Firewall (WAF) to protect the application from unwanted internet traffic.
+You should design your app with sufficient security to guard against attacks by malicious entities.
+Review your app, client-side code, and third-party code to check for suspicious behavior.
+Use filtering rules and set up DDoS protection using Web Application Firewall (WAF) to protect your app from unwanted traffic.

-Store sensitive information such as passwords and auth tokens in OCI Vault.
+Store sensitive information such as passwords and authentication/authorization tokens in Oracle Cloud Infrastructure Vault.
 Set up encryption of Kubernetes secrets in etcd.
-Rotate and set short lifetimes on the certificates that your web application uses to make it harder for an attacker to impersonate a trusted entity.
+Rotate and set short lifetimes on the certificates that your app uses to make it more difficult for an attacker to impersonate a trusted entity.

 Follow the principle of least privilege to ensure that users and service accounts have only the minimal privilege necessary to perform their tasks.
-Control who has access to the web application components by using OCI Identity and Access Management (IAM).
-Use multifactor authentication in IAM to enforce strong authentication for administrators to restrict access to the application components.
+Control who has access to your app and its components using Oracle Cloud Infrastructure Identity and Access Management (IAM).
+Use multifactor authentication in IAM to enforce strong authentication for administrators to restrict access to your app and its components.